TrueCodePoet/AI-RAG-Examples-KM/memory-bank/progress.md

 - ❌ Hardcoding fuzzy match logic or prompt instructions leads to mismatches and confusion.
   - **Lesson:** Always read operator/config from appsettings.json and dynamically adapt the AI prompt and backend logic.
   - **Status:** Now fully dynamic and robust; prompt and backend always match config.

+### Semantic Kernel Version Compatibility
+- ❌ Different versions of Semantic Kernel have incompatible APIs, particularly around ToolCallBehavior and other enums.
+  - **Lesson:** Avoid direct references to enum values when possible, and use more general approaches that work across versions.
+  - **Status:** Fixed by simplifying the AskQuestion implementation to avoid problematic dependencies.

 ## What's Left to Build